top of page

 My doctoral and post-doctoral research explored representations of morphine addicts and morphine addiction in French visual culture.

-The research, which appears in her forthcoming monograph, Art, Medicine, and Femininity, examines how and why artists almost always portrayed the morphine addict as female, when statistical studies at the time showed men as the majority of users.
+The research, which appears in my forthcoming monograph, Art, Medicine, and Femininity, examined how and why artists almost always portrayed the morphine addict as female, when statistical studies at the time showed men as the majority of users.

 Image: photograph taken at Musée d’histoire de la médecine, Paris